laravel/nova-docs/4.0/advanced/api.md

 [[toc]]

-:::warning This API is beta!
+:::warning Beta

-This API is considered beta and is not intended for widespread usage.
+The Nova API is considered a "beta" feature and is not intended for widespread usage.
 While we don't intend on breaking it often, it is not versioned and may change as required.
 :::

 ## Base URL